cybercongress/launch-kit/gen_txs/README.md

 sudo bash < <(curl -s https://mars.cybernode.ai/go-cyber/install_cyberdcli_v0.1.6.sh)
 ```

-2. Import your account to cyberdcli you want to launch a validator.
-Make sure you will import account with non-zero balance: you can check it out with cyber.page gift tool by entering your validator address (if you have gift for `euler-4` validating), or `cosmos` and `ethereum` addresses.
+2. Import to cyberdcli your account you want to launch a validator.
+Make sure you will import an account with non-zero balance: you can check it out with cyber.page gift tool by entering your validator address (if you have gift for `euler-4` validating), or `cosmos` and `ethereum` addresses.
+Since v.38 cosmos-sdk uses os-native keyring to store all your keys.
+We've noticed that in several cases it does not work well by default (for example if you don't have GUI installed on your machine).
+If you face on with errors by executing commands below please check [this section](https://github.com/cybercongress/go-cyber/blob/0.1.6_run_out_of_docker/docs/run_validator.md#prepare-the-staking-address), or ask us at [telegram chat](https://t.me/fuckgoogle).

-for `cosmos` and validator addresses use the following command:
+For `cosmos` and validator addresses use the following command, your account name is the whatever name you want for you :

 ```bash
 cyberdcli keys add <your_account_name> --recover